 Which we could then restore either the whole system or just the area of the system where the mistake was made.

 If you need us to restore a backup of your system, please get in touch with your account manager.

 The weekly and monthly backups, on the other hand, are stored for at least six months.
 So if you don’t discover that mistake until halfway through a month, you will still be able to retrieve the data.

 Right to be Forgotten and restoring a backup

 There are many important things to think about when you restore a backup.
 But one of the biggest is what happens with any automation you have set up.

-Any records that match the triggers in your workflow or other automations will be run as normal.
+Your workflow or other automations will be run as normal on any records that match the triggers.
 Either overnight or on saving a record.